Policy Number: II-8

 Virginia Western Community College is committed to maintaining, to the extent reasonably possible, a safe environment for all students and employees (the “College community”).
 The purpose of this policy is to help prevent the spread of contagious diseases through measures that focus on safety, prevention, and education.
 As needed, Virginia Western Community College will make available to its College community information about the transmission of diseases and precautions that infected persons should take to prevent the spread of disease.
 Virginia Western Community College will rely on information and guidance issued by the Centers for Disease Control and Prevention (“CDC”), the Virginia Department of Health (“VDH”) and local public health officials.

-This policy is not intended to cover common illnesses, such as colds and viruses, or upper respiratory infections.
+This policy is not intended to cover common illnesses or upper respiratory infections.

 Epidemic: the occurrence in a community or region of cases of an illness clearly in excess of normal expectancy.